Analysis

 - Shotcrete applied to the free surface does not provide any capacity to blocks beyond the initial failure iteration.
 The assumption is that the shotcrete has failed, and the shotcrete along the shared edges between the failed blocks and the blocks in the next failure iteration is lost.
 This is a conservative assumption since in reality, some shotcrete capacity may still remain along intact edges.

-- Ponded water level on the free faces are unaffected by removal of blocks.
+- Ponded water level on the free faces is unaffected by removal of blocks.
 If a joint becomes a free surface due to elimination of failed blocks in preceding failure iterations, then the free surface is subjected to ponded water pressure forces (if any), and zero water pressure otherwise.

 - Joint water pressure (with the exception of joints which become free surfaces) remain unchanged.
-The assumption is that the failure is immediately and water pressure does not have time to dissipate with the elimination of failed blocks in preceding failure iterations.
+The assumption is that the failure is immediate and water pressure does not have time to dissipate with the elimination of failed blocks in preceding failure iterations.

 Successive Failure takes into account the possibility of key blocks whereby the stability of the entire slope may depend on them.
 When Successive Failure is turned on, RocSlope3 analyzes the progressive failure of the blocks, starting from blocks which are immediately removable and unstable on the surface of the slope and allowing the slope to 'unravel' subsequent to the elimination of unstable adjacent blocks.